lylamha/imputation_GRN_inference/README.md

 Afterwards we evaluated the predicted networks with:
 `python BLEvaluator.py --config config-files/config.yaml --epr`

-We applied this to all datasets and changed the `config.yaml` files accordingly.
+We applied this to all datasets and changed the `config.yaml` files accordingly (see `config-files` folder).